Heading 1

 VS Code has basic markdown support built-in, apart from wide variety of mark down extensions like Markdown All in One.

-Obsidian is an offline application that supports markdown.
-It is free for personal use and has a paid plan for commercial use.
+1. Obsidian is an offline application that supports markdown.